hoekit/Bilingual-Reader-Demo/README.md

 - Translations for the currently read segment is shown
 - Switch between auto-advance mode or manual-advance mode
 - Easy navigation to play, pause, step-forward/backwards and change mode
+- Can handle different styles e.g. book or short conversations

 # TODO
 - Add ability to touch a segment to play it